25 Good Jobs That Don't Drug Test (Or Are Less Likely To)

 Recreational and Medical Marijuana Testing: The Reality

-According to NORML, as of March 2020, 33 states have broadly legalized the use of marijuana (also known as cannabis) for medical purposes.
-And 11 states (Colorado, Washington, Oregon, Illinois, California, Nevada, Alaska, Maine, Michigan, Vermont, and Massachusetts), along with the District of Columbia, have made it legal to use cannabis recreationally.
+Legalization is constantly evolving depending on where you live.
+Most states have broadly legalized the use of marijuana (also known as cannabis) for medical purposes.
+And many others have made it legal to use cannabis recreationally.

 But even though it may be legal where you live (at the state level), employers can still screen you for using recreational or medical marijuana.
 Drug test policies in many organizations pay little or no attention to state marijuana laws.
 And compared to many other popular substances, cannabis can remain detectable in your urine for a long time.

 According to the National Center on Substance Abuse and Child Welfare / Substance Abuse and Mental Health Services Administration, drug detection times are significantly higher for cannabis.
-For example, cocaine or MDMA may only be detectable in urine for up to three days, and MDMA is not detected by typical drug testing.
-Methamphetamine may be detectable for up to two days.
-Yet, marijuana can be detected in some people's urine for up to one or two months after the last use.
-And detection times can run even longer for tests conducted on hair follicle samples.
+For example, cocaine may only be detectable in urine for up to three days, and MDMA is not detected by typical drug testing.
+Methamphetamine may be detectable in a urine test for up to five days.
+Yet, marijuana can be detected in some people's urine for up to one month after the last use.
+Detection times can run even longer for tests conducted on hair follicle samples.

 So, although there is obviously a difference between using cannabis during your off time and using it at work, a drug test could still pose trouble for your employment.
 Plus, marijuana is currently classified as an illegal Schedule I drug under the federal Controlled Substances Act.
 As a result, most employers feel that they have sufficient grounds for firing or refusing to hire people who test positive for cannabis—regardless of whatever state laws are in place.